 One of the perks of living in Seattle is that we have so many gorgeous weekend trip options.
 As a family with a baby and a preschooler, we love taking small trips around Washington State.
 We’ve recently visited Semiahmoo Resort & Spa, Suncadia and Seabrook.
 A few weeks ago, we had the opportunity to head up to Friday Harbor on San Juan Island.
 Spring has finally arrived in the Pacific Northwest and San Juan Island was simply stunning.
+We were impressed with all the fun things to do in San Juan Island with kids!

 We started our trip by driving up to Anacortes, WA on Friday afternoon.
 Thank goodness for the carpool lanes because we had a 6pm ferry to catch.
 The ferry ride was about 75 minutes.
 We managed to grab one of the last tables on the upper deck.
 I headed to the cafeteria and got a cup of Ivar’s famous clam chowder and a bag of popcorn.
-Our 3-year-old ate dinner in the car, so he chomped on the popcorn while I enjoyed the chowder.
+Our 3 year old ate dinner in the car, so he chomped on the popcorn while I enjoyed the chowder.
 Then, we still had lots of time to head outside and watch the ferry dock at Lopez Island before continuing on to Friday Harbor on San Juan Island.

 When we got off the ferry, we drove up 4 blocks and arrived at our hotel.
 The Earthbox Inn & Spa was recently renovated.
 It’s the only San Juan Islands hotel with an indoor pool and a classic retro chic vibe.
 All of their rooms have simple designs and calming colors, inspired by the earth, sea, sun and sky so you can kick back and remember you’re on vacation.
 And as a bonus, they offer hot coffee, tea and apple cider in their lobby.